swarnadeepsaha/lightship/README.md

 * Use [`worker_threads`](https://nodejs.org/api/worker_threads.html) to execute the event-loop blocking task in the background.
 * Refactor the code into [synchronous chunks](https://nodejs.org/ru/docs/guides/dont-block-the-event-loop/).

+<a name="user-content-lightship-faq-what-is-the-reason-for-having-separate-live-and-ready-endpoints"></a>
 <a name="lightship-faq-what-is-the-reason-for-having-separate-live-and-ready-endpoints"></a>
 ### What is the reason for having separate <code>/live</code> and <code>/ready</code> endpoints?

-Distinct endpoints are needed if you want your Container to be able to take itself down for maintenance (as done in the [Using with Express.js](#lightship-usage-examples-using-with-express-js) usage example).
+Distinct endpoints are needed if you want your Container to be able to take itself down for maintenance (as done in the [Using with Express.js](#user-content-lightship-usage-examples-using-with-express-js) usage example).
 Otherwise, you can use `/health`.

+<a name="user-content-lightship-faq-how-to-detect-what-is-holding-the-node-js-process-alive"></a>
 <a name="lightship-faq-how-to-detect-what-is-holding-the-node-js-process-alive"></a>
 ### How to detect what is holding the Node.js process alive?